Fairmount Line: 2020–21 pilots and COVID-19 pandemic

 As of February 2022, the line had 23 1/2 round trips on weekdays and 12 on weekends.
 Beginning May 23, 2022, bicycles are allowed on all Fairmount Line trains.
 The 2020-added round trips were made permanent, as were free transfers to bus and subway plus use of Charliecards for payment.
 Limited Foxboro service also resumed at that time, albeit only with trains running via Ruggles rather than via the Fairmount Line.
 By October 2022, daily ridership was at 2,843 – 107% of 2018 ridership, compared to the system average of 69%.
 Ridership reached 130% of pre-COVID ridership in May 2023 – the highest ridership recorded on the line in the MBTA era.
 Until May 2023, all intermediate stations on the line were flag stops outside of weekday peak hours.
 Effective May 22, 2023, they were made regular scheduled stops at all times.
 On October 2, 2023, the last evening Stoughton-bound train began operating via the Fairmount Line – the first such service since 2004.
 Service on the line was increased to 30-minute headways (including weekends) on May 20, 2024.
 Some midday trains began short-turning at Fairmount at that time.
 All weekend Franklin/Foxboro Line trains also began operating over the Fairmount Line.
+Daily ridership was 4,402 by 2024.